 Step one: start with a core idea

-Think carefully about the characteristics you want to get across.
+Think carefully about the brand personality you want to get across.
 Do you want to emphasize your reliability, seriousness, and no-nonsense approach?
 If customer service is one of your unique selling points, maybe you want to show how warm and friendly you are.
-Keep asking yourself, ‘who are we?’, then try to come up with a statement that describes this as a core idea, such as: ‘reliable, dependable, and warm’, or ‘rugged and exciting,’ and so on.

 Step two: think about your industry